GovReady/govready-q/README.md

 # <a name="about-govready-q"></a>About GovReady-Q Compliance Server

 GovReady-Q offers easy-to-use "compliance apps" that manage and generate documentation of your IT systems.
-Compliance apps represents system components, organization processes and team roles.
+Compliance apps represent system components, organization processes and team roles.
 When using GovReady-Q, your IT project teams select "apps" from a compliance store.
 The apps interactively teach security and ask simple questions about your software and system.
-As you pick apps and collaboratively answers questions with your team, GovReady-Q analyzes tracks your system's compliance and maintains human and machine-readable versions of your compliance documentation.
+As you pick apps and collaboratively answer questions with your team, GovReady-Q analyzes and tracks your system's compliance and maintains human- and machine-readable versions of your compliance documentation.

-GovReady-Q can be used on its own or as a compliment to an organization's existing GRC software providing step-by-step guideance and pre-written control implementation descriptions.
+GovReady-Q can be used on its own or as a complement to an organization's existing GRC software providing step-by-step guidance and pre-written control implementation descriptions.

 GovReady-Q is in public beta and recommended for innovators and early adopters interested in furthering the platform's development.

-Our vision is to make Governance, Risk and Compliance easy and pratical for small businesses, developers, managers, and others who are not security or compliance experts.
+Our vision is to make Governance, Risk and Compliance (GRC) easy and practical for small businesses, developers, managers, and others who are not security or compliance experts.

-GovReady-Q is open source and incorporates the emerging [OpenControl](http://open-control.org) data standard for re-usable compliance content.
+GovReady-Q is open source and incorporates the emerging [OpenControl](http://open-control.org) data standard for reusable compliance content.

 The easiest way to get started with GovReady-Q is to launch Q through Docker.
 See our [Launching with Docker](deployment/docker/README.md) guide to get started.